dgwynne/wslv/README.md

 out of LVGL.

-While it is possible to run a desktop environment and browser in kiosk mode to provide a user interface, integrating with the devices directly allows for precise (and remote) control of functionality, such suspending and resuming the display.
-It should also be portable to resource constrained systems that would not be able to support a full browser environment.
+While it is possible to run a desktop environment and browser in kiosk mode to provide a user interface, integrating with the OpenBSD wscons devices directly allows for precise control of the supported peripherals.
+It should also be portable to resource constrained systems that are not able to support a full browser environment.

 Also, I'm an idiot and make up work for myself.